-This course completes the topics presented in the Project Management Institute's Project Management Body of Knowledge and includes project cost, quality, procurement and risk management.
-Students are provided with opportunities to apply these concepts using real-life exercises, examples and software tools.
+This course completes the topics presented in the Project Management Institute's A Guide to the Project Management Body of Knowledge (PMBOK® Guide) and includes project cost quality procurement and risk management.
+Students are provided with opportunities to apply these concepts using real-life exercises examples and software tools.
+PMBOK is a registered mark of the Project Management Institute.